KritiCParikh/LearningJourney/OOP.md

 ## 2. Abstraction

 **Explanation**:
-Abstraction = Something that is unclear/ abstruse/ obscure It involves simplifying complex systems by modeling classes based on the essential properties and behaviors.
+Abstraction = Something that is unclear/ abstruse/ obscure.
+It involves simplifying complex systems by modeling classes based on the essential properties and behaviors.
 Hiding the implementation details of a class and only showing the essential features to the user.
 It: